Gautam Adani: OCCRP report

 The Organised Crime and Corruption Reporting Project (OCCRP) reported in August 2023 that it had documents which prove how the Adani Group used individuals and front companies to buy and sell Adani stocks thus bypassing Indian securities laws that seek to prevent share price manipulation.
 The OCCRP named two individuals — Nasser Ali Shaban Ahli and Chang Chung-Ling — as being responsible for stock trading in and on behalf of Adani Group stocks amounting to hundreds of millions of dollars.

 Bribery charges

 On 21 November 2024, Gautam Adani and his associates were charged by a district court in New York for paying bribes of more than US$250 million to Indian government officials in order to obtain favourable energy contracts.
 Prosecutors also claimed that Adani group had raised billion in loans and bonds by concealing the scheme from American investors through false and misleading statements.
 Following the news his net worth fell by $12 billion.

 As a result of the indictments, Kenya canceled over US$2.5 billion in regards to the takeover of Jomo Kenyatta International Airport and other energy deals.
 There were concerns in Kenya that they could be liable for breach of contract costs.

+On 21 January 2026, SEC asked the court for help in serving summonses upon Gautam Adani and Sagar Adani.
+Immediately there after, Gautam Adani and Sagar Adani agreed to receive legal notice from SEC, having 90 days to respond to it.

+In May 2026, the New York Times reported that the Department of Justice under the second Donald Trump administration was in the process of dropping the charges against Adani.
+This came in the wake of Adani hiring a new legal team, led by Trump's personal lawyer Robert Giuffra.
+In September 2026, U.S. District Judge Nicholas Garaufis criticised Associate Deputy Attorney General Trent McCotter's efforts to dismiss the case against Gautam Adani and his co-defendants, and ruled that charges can’t be dropped until DOJ complies with the instructions.